sumeetguptasf/assignment/Assignment.md

 4. Authorization will be handled by the same user service - with authorization end-points which wil check the role of user - SuperAdmin, Admin, etc.

 5. [facing problem] Restrict certain routes (e.g., product creation) to Admin or SuperAdmin using ARC’s decorators or metadata-based checks

+6. The Notification-service and chat-service provided by arc have authentication and authorization implemented, my facade service is taking care of auth. how to remove the auth from notif service.